codinglead/codinglead.github.io/_posts/2018-12-05-key-concepts-in-positioning-elements.md

 title: Key Concepts In Positioning Elements with CSS
 date: 2018-12-05 3:35 -0700
 meta: CSS treats each HTML element as if it is in its own box.
 This box will either be a block-level box or an inline box.
 It has the following positioning schemes that allow you to control the layout of a page <strong>normal</strong> flow, <strong>relative</strong> positioning, and <strong>absolute</strong> positioning.
-pic: images/javascript.png
+pic: images/css-logo.svg
-imgAlt: the javascript logo
+imgAlt: the CSS3 logo
-tags: ["javascript"]
+tags: ["css"]
 author: ["Daniel Munoz", "https://planeswalker1.github.io/", "https://github.com/planeswalker1"]
-permalink: /javascript/:title
+permalink: /css/:title
 ---

 CSS treats each HTML element as if it is in its own box.
 This box will either be a block-level box or an inline box.
 It has the following positioning schemes that allow you to control the layout of a page <strong>normal</strong> flow, <strong>relative</strong> positioning, and <strong>absolute</strong> positioning.